 For jury trials, proposed voir dire questions, proposed jury instructions, and any special verdict forms should be filed three business days in advance of the scheduled trial date.
 For non-jury trials, trial briefs should be filed three business days in advance of the scheduled trial date, and proposed findings of fact and conclusions of law should be emailed to chambers following the trial.

 Exhibit lists and witness lists must be filed three business days in advance of the scheduled trial date.
-On the date of the trial, each party shall provide the courtroom deputy clerk with the original and two copies of their exhibit list, exhibits, and witness list, as well as two courtesy binders containing same.
+On the date of the trial, the parties shall provide the courtroom deputy with their exhibit lists, exhibits, and witness lists, as well as two courtesy binders containing same.
 Additionally, on the date of the trial, each party shall provide the courtroom deputy clerk with a CD or USB drive containing PDF versions of each exhibit, or email the same to chambers.

 Voir Dire Procedures